molecule/Qbadge/README.md

 a.
 Go to [codebender.cc](Codebender.cc).
 Register a new account.
 Create a new profile and just go through each of the steps.
 It will download and install the drivers.

 c.
-When it asks you for the board, select the Adafruit Gemma 8MHz made by Adafruit.
+When it asks you for the board, select the Adafruit Pro Trinket 3.3v 12MHz made by Adafruit.
 It will automatically select the correct programmer, which is USBTinyISP.
-NOTE: You can stop after the drivers have installed, OR you can go all the way to the end of the "Getting Started" sequence, and load “blink” onto your Gemma as a test.
-Don't forget to put your Gemma into "Bootloader" mode by pressing the "reset" button on the board.
+NOTE: You can stop after the drivers have installed, OR you can go all the way to the end of the "Getting Started" sequence, and load “blink” onto your Pro Trinket as a test.
+Don't forget to put your Pro Trinket into "Bootloader" mode by pressing the "reset" button on the board.

 <img style="float: center;" src="http://i.imgur.com/S5buZln.png">

-### 2. Follow these instructions to download and install the Integrated Development Environment (IDE).
+### Download and install the Integrated Development Environment (IDE).

 An "IDE" is basically a fancy text editor that you will use to make changes to the code.
 Similar to how Microsoft Word is a place to type letters, essays, etc, in your IDE you'll type code!